PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 after axes, intermediate metadata, and scale data were already changed.
 Exact former-function differential execution confirms complete ModelIR/statistics equality for valid multi-layout and rank-five fixtures.

+NCHW Concat/global-pool/Conv axis repair is owned by `passes/concat_global_pool_layout.py`.
+A four-family preflight avoids index construction for unrelated graphs.
+One optional or local `ModelIRGraphIndex` then walks Conv candidates backward through the exact ordered and exclusive `CONCATENATION -> global MEAN -> RESHAPE -> CONV_2D` chain.
+The sole production call supplies the Session LayoutState.

+The Mean must keep dimensions and reduce exactly rank-four spatial axes two and three, accepting their equivalent negative representation.
+Every Concat input has a fully positive NCHW rank-four shape with common batch and spatial dimensions.
+The sum of axis-one channels must equal the constant OHWI Conv filter input channel.
+Concat, Mean, and Reshape intermediates are uniquely produced, exclusively consumed by the next operator, topologically ordered, and private.
+The producer-free Reshape shape tensor is a private exclusive integer constant with four elements.

+Concat axis/options, Concat/Mean/Reshape shape and signature metadata, Reshape options, and the shape buffer are immutable plans completed before mutation.
+This prevents the former rule from changing non-global reductions, public or fan-out intermediates, duplicate-producer chains, runtime/malformed filters, shared/public/produced or non-integer shape tensors, and incomplete shape buffers.
+It also prevents a late shape-buffer read exception from leaving the Concat axis and three tensor records partially changed.
+Exact former-function differential execution confirms complete ModelIR/statistics equality for valid one/two-chain, negative-axis, and INT64-shape fixtures.

 ## Managed-corpus SWAP exclusion policy